robin-76/web-tp2/README.md

             }
         }

-Display a comment associated with the ad id :
+Display comments associated with the ad id :

     query {
         getComments(adId: "619e4fc2fe6a687f4b3248a5") {